vatpac-technology/sops/docs/aerodromes/classc/darwin.md

 </figure>

 ## Restricted Area Activations
-There are no [restricted areas or MOAs](../../../controller-skills/sua) activated by default when TL ADC is online.
+There are no [restricted areas or MOAs](../../../controller-skills/sua) activated by default when DN ADC is online.

 ## Manoeuvring Area
 ### Manoeuvring Area Responsibility